-The Rideau Canal freezes during winter, making it the perfect skateway for locals.
-In fact, it's so long and well maintained, that during winter in Ottawa, locals use it to commute to and from work.
-We thought that was amazing.
+In fact, the Rideau Canal is so long and well maintained, that during winter in Ottawa, locals use it to commute to and from work.
+We thought that was wonderful.

 During the day or weekends, it becomes a magnet for those interested in a fun family activity.
 You can bring your own skates or just rent them on the spot.
 Skate away and enjoy the true outdoors joys of winter in Canada.

 Cross country skiing

 This is not your ordinary outdoor sport but it sure is one of the best activities in Ottawa.
 We have never heard of it before visiting Ottawa in winter.
 You basically use your ski to move across the snow-covered terrain.
 You don't actually use any ski lifts, you just sort of use your ski as means of transportation.
 Think of it as an outdoor cross trainer, as you'll be doing pretty much the same movement.
 We found it fascinating and incredibly enjoyable.